Granpa: Production

-In 1984, following the success of the animated Christmas film The Snowman, Channel 4 commissioned another animation from TVC studios; producer John Coates approached Dianne Jackson and composer Howard Blake, suggesting Burningham's picture book Granpa.
-Blake was initially reluctant due to the book's upsetting ending, but was convinced after witnessing his own daughter's reaction to her grandfather's death that year.
+After the success of the animated Christmas film The Snowman, Channel 4 commissioned another animation from TVC studios in 1984; producer John Coates approached Dianne Jackson and composer Howard Blake, suggesting Burningham's picture book Granpa.
+Blake was initially reluctant to be involved, due to the book's upsetting ending, but was convinced after witnessing his own daughter's reaction to her grandfather's death that year.

 John Coates said that, a month after agreeing to do the film, Blake and Jackson told him that the subject was too dark and they were not going to proceed with it, but several hours of persuasion from Coates brought them back on board.

-Fiona Collins noted in Turning the Page: Children's Literature in Performance and the Media that while Burningham's book is open ended, with Emily ultimately left alone to contemplate her grandfather's death, the film offers a less "stark" interpretation; his death is explored through her implied remembrance of him in the final scene.
-Collins suggests that this was probably because the original offered an unremittingly bleak ending that would be difficult for its intended child audience.

-The film was entirely financed by Channel 4 and cost over one million pounds to make according to Coates.
-It was first broadcast on the channel on New Year's Eve 1989 at 6.30pm.
+In Turning the Page: Children's Literature in Performance and the Media Fiona Collins said that while Burningham's book is open ended, with Emily ultimately left alone to contemplate her grandfather's death, the film offers a less "stark" interpretation; his death is explored through her implied remembrance of him in the final scene.
+Collins felt that was probably because the original offered an unremittingly bleak ending which would be difficult for its intended child audience.
+The film was entirely financed by Channel 4 and cost over £1 million to make according to Coates.
+It was first broadcast on the channel on New Year's Eve 1989 at 6:30 pm.

 Music

-The musical score was written and composed by Howard Blake and is almost in the form of a miniature opera, with many of the tales within the animation sung by the lead characters, along with children from the Wroughton Middle School choir (winners of BBC Choir of the Year) and a forty-piece orchestra (the Sinfonia of London).
+The musical score was written and composed by Howard Blake and is almost in the form of a miniature opera, with many of the tales within the animation sung by the lead characters and children from the Wroughton Middle School choir (winners of BBC Choir of the Year) accompanied by a 40-piece orchestra (the Sinfonia of London).

 The end title song "Make Believe" is performed by Sarah Brightman and has the theme of "Auld Lang Syne" as a counter-melody.
 The song was released as a single at the time.

 Reception

 The film won the Prix Jeunesse International award for excellence in children's television programming in 1990.
-The film review site Rotten Tomatoes has called the film "a sensitive and life-affirming animated adaptation".
+Rotten Tomatoes called the film "a sensitive and life-affirming animated adaptation".

-The "Toonhound" review suggest that the film takes the tone of the ending of The Snowman even further, "exploring an aspect of life rarely approached in animated form."
-Paul Madden, writing Dianne Jackson's obituary in 1993 suggests that the film "was less of immediate popular appeal than The Snowman, but was perhaps more satisfying to her creatively, demanding a more subtle approach."
-Toonhound notes that "Just like that film there is a tangible sense of loss at the end; a loss which builds with repeated viewings.
+The "Toonhound" review says that the film takes the tone of the ending of The Snowman even further, "exploring an aspect of life rarely approached in animated form."
+While writing Dianne Jackson's obituary in 1993, Paul Madden wrote that the film "was less of immediate popular appeal than The Snowman, but was perhaps more satisfying to her creatively, demanding a more subtle approach."
+Toonhound said, "Just like that film there is a tangible sense of loss at the end; a loss which builds with repeated viewings.
 You know that Granpa won't be playing with Emily for much longer, and what's more, you're aware that he knows this too."